基礎原理

 Mobile-first

-The mobile-first strategy is a design and development approach that initially focuses on designing and optimizing for smaller screen sizes, such as mobile phones and tablets, and then gradually expanding to larger screen sizes, including desktop computers.
+The mobile-first strategy is a design and development approach that initially focuses on designing and optimizing for smaller viewports, such as mobile phones and tablets, and then gradually expanding to larger viewports, including desktop computers.

 For example, your company is launching a game primarily targeting mobile users with potential future releases for desktop users based on market response; adopting a mobile-first strategy would be ideal at this stage.